6 Social Media Bad Habits to Avoid

 • Local events or news if your target audience is not primarily based in your city

-Social media offers major benefits to businesses and organizations, both online and offline.
+Social media offers major benefits to businesses and organisations, both online and offline.
 It has opened the door for small businesses to compete with larger companies on a near- equal footing.
 However, it’s easy for any business owner to get too caught up in the social part of social media and forget their goal of building a loyal following while informing their audience about what they do – and why their followers should pick them.

 BAD HABIT #3: INCONSISTENT GRAPHICS